whitelightning450/Flow_Academy_Spec/Setup/README.md

 <img src="/app/static/images/spec_Pi_wiring.png" alt="Pi wiring" width="500" /><br>

-Notes: The IMU in the wiring diagram does not have as many pins as the one we used for development.
+Notes: The IMU in the wiring diagram does not have as many pins as the one we used for development.Also, the colors of the jumper used in the diagram do not have to be the ones you use.
+The diagram is for wire placement the colors chosen were used to help distinguish between the four wires.
 [Here is the GPIO pinout for the Raspberry Pi 5.](https://www.hackatronic.com/raspberry-pi-5-pinout-specifications-pricing-a-complete-guide/)

 ##### 2. Raspberry Pi Fan